Bar-Dev/Greenway/README.md

 * #b9bea5 Laurel Green
 * #2F0147 Russian Violet

-The prodominent color used for this website was Laurel Green.
-This was choosen to provide a nice neutral atmosphere and to blend with the various images used by adjusting the opacity of this color to various depths.
+The predominant color used for this website was Laurel Green.
+This was chosen to provide a nice neutral atmosphere and to blend with the various images used by adjusting the opacity of this color to various depths.

 #### Fonts